AD-Vega/rtl-power-fftw/README.md

 It is inspired by the program `rtl_power` in `librtlsdr`.
 However, the said program has several deficiencies that limit its usage in demanding environments, such as radio astronomy.
-I inspected `rtl_power` hoping to modify it and obtain better performance, but came to the conclusion that it would be an unfeasible task.
+An inspection of `rtl_power` in hope of modifying it and obtaining better performance resulted in the conclusion that it would be an unfeasible task.
 Measurements of FFT performance showed that the leading library in the field of FFT - `fftw` - makes mincemeat of the routine used in `rtl_power`, even on simple processors such as raspberryPi.
 Therefore, the following requirements for a program to obtain power spectrum from